How to Join

 Recruitment is the lifeline of all campus organizations.
 While the terminology and methods of recruitment differ, all organizations seek growth in order to maintain their presence on campus.

 Pan-Hellenic groups typically seek students who are of sophomore status or higher with a minimum GPA of 2.6.
 Postings for interest meetings take place before a Pan-Hellenic organization begins the recruitment process.
 In addition to submission of application, interested student's transcripts are evaluated.
-The Office of Student Activities verifies that any student seeking Greek membership meets the minimum academic requirements.
+The Office of Student Life verifies that any student seeking Greek membership meets the minimum academic requirements.
 While these are general requirements, each NPHC organization's requirements differ.

 Campus Panhellenic (CPH) organizations do not have a class status requirement, however, each group has established academic requirements that must be upheld when recruiting new members.
 Recruitment is a mutual selection process for joining a fraternity or sorority.
 Attending recruitment does not obligate you to pledge any organization.
 Whether or not you decide to join a sorority, recruitment is a great way to meet people and get acquainted with student life.